Skip to content

 It is important to note that with each new HSM entering the Domain, only this new HSM needs to be configured, none of the existing HSMs require any operator intervention.

-In manual configuration, the name of the Replication Domain is optional; if one is not configured, the HSM console will indicate in the status bar (bottom of the screen), showing that the HSM has a list of nodes to replicate, but there is no name defined for this pool.
+In the manual configuration, the name of the Replication Domain is optional; if one is not configured, the HSM will indicate in the status bar (bottom of the screen), showing that the HSM has a list of nodes to replicate, but there is no name defined for this pool.

 Removing nodes in the manual configuration is done in the same way as in the automatic configuration (see above).